 Push Presets are fully configured push messages just waiting to be sent.
 Creating Push Presets, you don't have to enter push content each time you're going to send a message — simply select the preset from the list, and here we go.

 Email Presets are the obligatory prerequisites for using emails in Customer Journeys.
 To create an Email Preset, prepare an Email Template first, then save a Preset configured with a subject line and "From" email address.

-Filters are used to split journeys into branches as well as to start journey with a segment of users.
-Filters are compilations of tags and their values which form user segments.
-Using Filters, you can target specific users with specific messages increasing communication relevance and thus boosting open rates.
+Segments (ex Filters) are used to split journeys into branches as well as to start journey with a segment of users.
+Segments are groups of users complying with filtering conditions you specify with Tags and their values.
+Using Segments, you can target specific users with specific messages increasing communication relevance and thus boosting open rates.